sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/tutorial.md

 - Variable Substitution (`${1/Hello/Hi/g}`)

 ::: tip Note
-Before continuing, make sure you've installed the <Term term="package_dev" /> package as explained above.
+Before continuing, make sure you've installed the
+<Term term="package_dev" /> package as explained above.
 :::

-## Creating A New Syntax Definition
+## Creating a New Syntax Definition

 To create a new syntax definition, follow these steps: